Enabling your success with data-driven, strategic insight

 He first joined Solomon in 1995.
 From 1998 to 2008, David led Solomon’s worldwide refining studies, revamping project methodology to increase Solomon’s productivity while increasing the value of the deliverables to study participants.
 He has 38 years’ experience in engineering, operations, and management in the petrochemical and refining industry in both line and staff positions, including 13 years at Dow Chemical Company.

 David is the Chief Commercial Officer of Solomon.
-In this role, he oversees strategy and execution of the company’s business development and marketing activities.
-He is responsible for global sales for all Solomon products and services as well as the development of professional sales and marketing methodologies and infrastructure.
+In this role, he oversees strategy and execution of the company’s business development.
+He is responsible for global sales for all Solomon products and services as well as the development of professional sales methodologies and infrastructure.
 He joined Solomon in 2019 as the Vice President of Sales and Marketing.

 Prior to joining Solomon, David served in executive positions with several companies including Senior Vice President of Sales for Aquilon Energy, Senior Vice President of Sales for PAS, and Chief Operating Officer for SunGard Energy.
 He has more than 35 years’ experience as a sales and marketing professional with extensive experience in the global refining, chemical processing, oil and gas, and utility markets.
 David has proven expertise in growing and leading sales organizations engaged in the marketing of software, technology, and business offerings encompassing process simulation, process automation, human reliability solutions, and energy-trading platforms.
 He has successfully managed all customer-facing activities involved in the sale and delivery of customer-specific solutions.